RudolfGeosits/MSP430-Emulator/README.md

-  After that, other devices on the chip may be implemented providing a simulated interface for serial communication, and general pin and electronics testing with the 430 using openGL to create a graphics interface for virtual breadboarding.
+  After that, other devices on the chip may be implemented providing a simulated interface for serial communication, and general pin and electronics testing with the 430 using WebGL to create a browser graphics interface for virtual breadboarding.

 - TODO

   - 8 bit per locations
-  - OpenGL GUI of chip and pins
+  - WebGL Interface of Launchpad & Debugger (WebSockets)

   - Instructions
-    SUB (Fix SUB.B overflow flag)
+    - SUB (Fix SUB.B overflow flag)
-    CMP
+    - CMP (Fix CMP.B overflow flag)
-    DADD
+    - DADD (BCD math)
-    BIT
-    BIC
-    BIS
-    XOR
-    AND

-    RETI
+    - RETI (Return from Interrupt)

-    JNE
-    JEQ
-    JNC
-    JC
-    JN
-    JGE
-    JL
-    JMP